Time-multiplexed layer reuse for physical neural networks

-where the entries of the hidden-hidden weight matrices $W_{\rm{hh}} \in \mathbb{R}^{N_\times N}$, the hidden-output weight matrices $W_{\rm{hy}}^l \in \mathbb{R}^{N_\times Y}$ and bias terms $b_l \in \mathbb{R}^N$, $b_{\rm{y}} \in \mathbb{R}^Y$ are to be determined via training.
-We consider a constant hidden state dimension $N$ for all $l$ here for simplicity, but the argument can in principle be generalized.
-Physical Neural Networks (PNNs) must consider how to emulate this functionality in hardware.
+The core challenge when creating Physical Neural Networks (PNNs) is to consider how to emulate this functionality in hardware.
 The most straightforward way is to create a separate physical neuron for each dimension of $h$ and for each layer $l$, each implementing the nonlinear activation function $f$.
 These physical neurons then must be connected with adjustable weights to emulate the effects of the weight matrix $W_{\rm{hh}}^l$ for every layer $l$.
 Thus, $N \times L$ dynamically changing variables are needed for simulating the evolution of the states $h_l$, as well as $N^2 \, L + N \, L$ trainable parameters for implementing the weights and biases.
-But typically, having such a one-to-one correspondence of physical components and layers is hardware-inefficient.
+This naive implementation scales poorly - larger networks will require ever larger hardware, where each new neuron and each new edge requires the corresponding hardware parts.
+Thus, having such a one-to-one correspondence of physical components and neurons/weights is hardware-inefficient.

-The idea of ``time multiplexing" can drastically reduce the hardware need --- by trading spatial complexity for temporal complexity.
-Via time-multiplexing, we can replace the notion of distinct layers with distinct points in time.
-We follow the time-evolution of the hidden state $h[t] \in \mathbb{R}^N$ for $t \in [0, \dots, L_T] $ via
+The idea of ``time-multiplexing" can drastically reduce the hardware need --- by trading spatial complexity for temporal complexity.
+Time-multiplexing refers to techniques that reuse the same component several times, each time implementing a different part of the neural network calculation.
+For example, instead of implementing $L$ parallel hardware implementations of the nonlinear activation function $f$, one per layer, it is more efficient to reuse it sequentially.
+In principle, if all the layers have the same width, the same physical nonlinearity $f$ can be used for a large amount in sequence.

+A general but clean formulation of a time-multiplexed neural network in discrete time can be written as follows.
+The hidden state $h[t] \in \mathbb{R}^N$ now evolves in \textit{time} $t \in [0, \dots, L_T] $ via

-As sketched by Fig.~\ref{fig:time_multiplexing}$\mathbf{a}$, using this simple correspondence between time and layers, we can reduce the number of physical elements.
-Now, instead of information of distinct layers of the neural network being physically located in separate elements, we reuse the hidden state $h[t]$, the weights $W_{\rm{hh}}[t]$ and bias terms $b[t]$ for each time step.
+By simply assigning $W_{\rm{hh}}[t] = W_{\rm{hh}}^{l=t}$ and $b[t] = b_{l=t}$, we can reproduce exactly the same dynamics as the original MLP formulated in Eq.~\eqref{eq:general_DNN}.
+As sketched by Fig.~\ref{fig:time_multiplexing}$\mathbf{a}$, the layers are now explicitly calculated sequentially.
+Instead of information of distinct layers of the neural network being physically located in separate elements, we reuse the hidden state $h[t]$, the weights $W_{\rm{hh}}[t]$ and bias terms $b[t]$ for each time step.